keploy/docs/versioned_docs/version-2.0.0/quickstart/express-postgresql-prisma.md

 ---
 id: express-postgresql-prisma
-title: Express + PostgreSQL + Prisma Sample Application
+title: Express + Prisma Sample Application
 sidebar_label: Express + PostgreSQL + Prisma
 description: The following sample app showcases how to use Express framework, PostgreSQL and Prisma ORM and the Keploy Platform.
 tags: